MizterB/RetroPie-Setup-Ubuntu/README.md

   - Keyboard: `English (US)`
   - Keyboard variant: `English (US)`
 - Type of install:
-  - The base for the installation: `Ubuntu Server`sudo
+  - The base for the installation: `Ubuntu Server`
   - Additional options: `Search for third-party drivers` checked/selected
 - Network connections: configure as needed to obtain a valid IP address
 - Configure proxy: leave blank unless your network uses a web proxy (which would not be typical)